gchq/stroom-docs/content/en/community/documentation/style-guide/site-structure.md

     └── another-page.md
 ```

-To add a new page simple create a `.md` file for the new page in the section directory, e.g.
+To add a new page simply create a `.md` file for the new page in the section directory, e.g.

 ```text
 └── my-section/